ubghacking/pen-300-scripts/README.md

-A collection of simple scripts written through the course.
+A collection of simple scripts written through the OffSec's PEN300 course for public consumption.

 # Footholder

 This script performs the basic situational awareness checks, so I do not forget to perform them.
 It will:

-1. Print to console tje current domain
+1. Print to console the current domain
 2. Print to console the current domain logon servers
 3. Check for any Antivirus Products
 4. Check who you are, with `whoami /all`